syam1123/syam1123/README.md

 <h1>Hi there 👋</h1>

-I am Syam Sadasivan Pillai, based in Düsseldorf, Germany.
-Currently working for Instana GmbH as a Senior Software Engineer.
+Syam Sadasivan Pillai here, based in Düsseldorf, Germany.
+Currently working for Instana GmbH as a Chief Technology Officer.
 Javascript and CSS is what I love.
 My eyes and ears are open to ReactJs, VueJs, GraphQl, Websocket, PWA, Web Security, Accessibility.

 I am using a Macbook pro with iTerm and VsCode in it